quietui/quiet/docs/sponsor.md

 </div>

 Contributions sent through GitHub earn you (an optional) contributor's badge on your profile.
 Alternatively, I can accept [contributions through PayPal](https://paypal.me/claviska).

-## Contact the author

-Please contact me for information about sponsorship perks, consulting, speaking engagements, and more.
-[My DMs are open on Twitter](https://twitter.com/claviska), or you can find my email address [on this page](https://www.abeautifulsite.net/cv#contact).